Search

 There are many problem-solving techniques.
 Some of the techniques are as follows:

-• Risk analysis: It is a method of problem solving in which the potential risks are analysed.
+• Risk analysis: It is a method of problem-solving in which the potential risks are analysed.
 This tool is used to manage the potential risks to reduce the impact on business activities.
 This will include vast information about the risks.

 • Cause and Effect Analysis: Under this technique, the causes and effects of the problem are identified to form a connection between the reasons for which the problem occurred and the effects of the problem (Raimi and Fadipe, 2013).

-1.2 Organizational and legal constraints
+1.2 Organizational and Legal Constraints

 • Interdependence: The organisational departments are interdependent on each other.
 The problem in one department will cause difficulties in the activities of another department.